decentraland/adr/content/ADR-116-fast-bootstrapping.md

 ### Snapshot process at bootstrap

-A Catalyst asks another one for its snapshots, then it will process it by deploying all the entities within it, but will save in the database its hash.
-Next time a Catalyst sees this hash, it won't process it again.
+A Catalyst asks another one for its snapshots, then it will process each one by deploying all the entities within it, but will save in the database the hash.
+Next time a Catalyst sees these hashes, it won't process them again.

 This way we avoid reprocessing snapshots but two complexities arise: